 Our tours of the bunker interiors will be exclusive to Jersey Military Tours guests.
 The bunkers visited are all maintained by the Channel Island Occupation Society, and in most cases the interiors have been extensively restored and scenes recreated to the period of the German Occupation.

-The German Bunker Tour will run as a full day tour on Wednesdays and selected other days between 10:00 and 18:00 during the summer and holiday seasons.
-Check the Calendar for dates or otherwise contact us for a private tour.
+The German Bunker Tour will run as a full day tour on FRIDAYS and selected other days between 09:30 and 17:00 during the summer and holiday seasons.
+Check the Calendar for scheduled dates or otherwise book a private tour online or contact us for other options.

 Video of the German Bunker Tour

 - Batterie Moltke, Les Landes, Saint Ouen